Adolph Meyer: Biography

 Meyer was born in to a Jewish family of German descent in Natchez, Mississippi.

+Confederate States Army

 During the Civil War, Meyer served in the Confederate Army on the staff of Brigadier General John Stuart Williams of Kentucky and attained the rank of assistant adjutant general.
 A planter in Mississippi and a banker in New Orleans, he served in the Louisiana National Guard, attaining the rank of brigadier general in 1881.